i-aki-y/dend-capstone/README.md

 This project contains the following steps:

-1. Collect TMDB data through the TMBD API
+1. Collect TMDB data from the API
 2. Upload collected data to S3
 3. Upload MovieLens dataset to S3
 4. Combine MovieLens and TMDB dataset using Apache Spark
 5. Save processed data to S3
+6. Collect TMDB data change set.
+7. Update the result dataset.

+From 1 to 5 steps should be executed only one time, and the 6 and 7 steps are executed daily.

 ### 1. Collect TMDB data through the TMBD API

-Movie data in the TMDB is provided through the API.
+Movie data in the TMDB is provided with API.
 Since the API returns a single movie data from a request.
-I should collect movie data using successive api calls.
+I should collect movie data using successive API calls.

-We can get latest movie list from `http://files.tmdb.org/p/exports/` endpoint[^tmdbex].
-Since the TMDB have over the 480K movie data and API call is limited 40 request per 10 second, it takes 1.5 days ($1.5 \approx 480K/(24*3600*4)$) to obtain all movie data.
+We can get the latest movie list from `http://files.tmdb.org/p/exports/` endpoint[^tmbdex].
+Since the TMDB have over the 480K movie data and the API call is limited 40 requests per 10 seconds, it takes 1.5 days ($1.5 \approx 480K/(24*3600*4)$) to obtain all movie data.
 The returned data stored temporarily local database.

 ### 2. Upload collected data to S3